Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_exercise.md

 ## Step 7 - Testing the deployed package

-- Using the commands from the lecture notes try to install the package using `pip` and also run the code by importing the `solve()` functionality in a Python script or an interactive Python shell.
+- Try to install the package using `pip` and also run the code by importing the `solve()` functionality in a Python script or an interactive Python shell.
 - Even though your package is on TestPyPI, the dependencies of the package need to be installed from PyPI.
-To make sure that the dependencies are installed from PyPI and not TestPyPI, use the `--extra-index-url` flag in the `pip` command appropriately.
+To make sure that the dependencies are installed from PyPI and not TestPyPI, use the `--extra-index-url` option of `pip`.

 ## Step 8 - Submitting the exercise